gonzalo-bulnes/simple_token_authentication/README.md

 Simple Token Authentication
 ===========================

 Token authentication support has been removed from [Devise][devise] for security reasons.
-In [this gist][original-gist], Devise's [José Valim][josevalim] explains how tkoen authentication should be performed in order to remain safe.
+In [this gist][original-gist], Devise's [José Valim][josevalim] explains how token authentication should be performed in order to remain safe.

 This gem packages the content of the gist.